 No matter where you live, you must obtain either a waxing license, esthetician license, or cosmetology license in order to become a waxing technician.
 Your licensing costs will depend on the length of training and specific exam and application fees required by your state.

-If you still want to know how to become a waxing technician, contact the beauty schools in your area today to get going!
+If you want to know how to become a waxing technician in your state, contact the beauty schools in your area today to get going!